-When the respondent company or the complainant disagrees with the first decision it either may, within 20 working days of receipt of the decision from the IFPMA Secretariat, request a second instance ruling.
-If new facts or arguments are put forward, the other party is invited to provide comments within 20 working days.
-The IFPMA Secretariat refers the matter to an ad hoc appeal group of five individuals experienced in the application of national codes and selected from member associations (which will not include any individuals participating in the first instance ruling).
-In addition, expert medical or technical advice can be sought by the IFPMA Secretariat.
-Following the request of either the complainant or the company, the IFPMA Secretariat will organise an oral hearing.
+When the respondent company or complainant disagrees with the first decision either may, within 30 days, request a second instance ruling.
+If new facts or arguments are put forward, the other party is invited to provide comments within 30 days.
+The IFPMA Secretariat refers the matter to an ad hoc group of five individuals experienced in the application of national codes and selected from member associations (other than the individuals participating in the first instance ruling).
+In addition, expert medical or technical advice can be sought by IFPMA Secretariat.
 The final decision is made by this group, by simple majority, without participation of any members of the IFPMA staff.
-This group provides written reasons for its decision to the IFPMA Secretariat which provides the decision to the parties.
+This group provides details of its decision with reasons to the IFPMA Secretariat which will advise the parties of the outcome.